Blacklight (film)

 Blacklight is a 2022 action thriller film directed and co-written by Mark Williams.
-The film stars Liam Neeson as a brooding FBI fixer who gets involved in a government conspiracy; Emmy Raver-Lampman, Taylor John Smith, and Aidan Quinn also star.
+The film stars Liam Neeson as a brooding FBI fixer who becomes involved in a government conspiracy; Emmy Raver-Lampman, Taylor John Smith, and Aidan Quinn also star.

-Blacklight was released in the United States on February 11, 2022 by Briarcliff Entertainment.
-The film was a box office bomb, grossing $16 million against its $43 million budget, and was panned by critics, with many naming it among the worst films of Neeson's career.
+Blacklight was released in the United States on February 11, 2022, by Briarcliff Entertainment.
+It struggled both commercially and critically.
+With a production budget of $43 million, it only grossed about $16 million worldwide, making it a box-office bomb.
+It received overwhelmingly negative reviews from critics, with some calling it one of Liam Neeson's worst performances and movies.
+The storyline, action sequences, and overall direction were widely criticized, adding to its reputation as a low point in Neeson's career.